 Looking for a conference venue or commercial meeting space?

-We recommend our sister organisation The Priory Rooms.
+We recommend our sister organisation The Priory Rooms, back open since 1st September.
 They run a professional conference and meeting venue in the heart of Birmingham, with the profits supporting Central England Quakers’ charitable activities – including Peace Hub!